-South Dakota would create a new anti-SLAPP (Strategic Lawsuit Against Public Participation) law that allows defendants to quickly dismiss lawsuits filed against them for protected speech—such as statements made in government proceedings, public comments on matters of public concern, or exercise of First Amendment rights.
-The law would not apply to cases against government officials acting in their official capacity or to businesses being held accountable for failing to disclose information about their products or services.
-This protects citizens and organizations from being silenced by expensive lawsuits simply for speaking out on public issues.
+South Dakota creates a new anti-SLAPP law that allows people to quickly dismiss lawsuits filed against them for protected speech activities, such as speaking at government meetings, discussing public issues, or exercising free speech rights on matters of public concern.
+The law does not apply to cases against government employees acting in their official capacity or to businesses being sued over communications related to their actual sale of goods or services.
+This protects citizens and organizations from expensive litigation designed to silence their public speech.

 This bill does not directly amend codified state law.